 Since their inception in 1998, Thirty Seconds to Mars has experienced their fair share of hardship in the music industry.
 Their self-titled debut album didn’t garner much mainstream popularity.
 Thirty Seconds to Mars released their sophomore album in August 2005.
 A Beautiful Lie was a breakthrough album for them.
 It essentially launched their music careers.

 Let’s put this into perspective in terms of the music industry at that time.
 Rock music genres had gained mainstream popularity around the mid-2000s.
 This certainly helped Thirty Seconds to Mars.
-They joined the ranks of other popular rock bands such as Green Day, Fall Out Boy, Panic! at the Disco, Seether, 3 Doors Down, Nickelback, Fall Out Boy, My Chemical Romance, and Franz Ferdinand to name a few.
+They joined the ranks of other popular rock bands such as Green Day, Panic! at the Disco, Seether, 3 Doors Down, Nickelback, Fall Out Boy, My Chemical Romance, and Franz Ferdinand to name a few.

 From their sophomore album, the second single “The Kill” finally put them on the map.
 The band’s hard work had finally paid off.
 They were floating on cloud nine.
 Also, the band wanted to create a documentary about the production of their upcoming third album.